Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_fapi.md

 JARM can be enabled by setting the `response_mode` configuration option to any of the following available values: `query.jwt`, `form_post.jwt`, `fragment.jwt`, `jwt`.

-For more information refer to the [Configuration reference](/hub/kong-inc/openid-connect/configuration/#config-response_mode)
+For more information, refer to the [configuration reference for the `response_mode` parameter](/hub/kong-inc/openid-connect/configuration/#config-response_mode).

 ### Certificate-Bound Access Tokens